-For example, an internal personnel manager advising her employer on the requirements of equal employment opportunity law, or a purchasing manager who drafts contracts, fall within this exception, as they do not give the employer a reasonable expectation that it is being served by an authorized member of the D.C.
-Bar.
-Similarly, a lawyer on the staff of a trade association who gives only advice concerning leases, personnel, and contractual matters, would be covered by the exception if, in fact, the lawyer does not give the employer reason to believe she is an authorized member of the D.C.
-Bar.
+For example, an internal personnel manager advising her employer on the requirements of equal employment opportunity law, or a purchasing manager who drafts contracts, fall within Rule 49(c)(6), as they do not give the employer a reasonable expectation that it is being served by a D.C.
+Bar Member.
+Similarly, an employee on the staff of a trade association who gives only advice concerning leases, personnel, and contractual matters would be covered by Rule 49(c)(6) if, in fact, the employee does not give the employer reason to believe that the employee is a D.C.
+Bar Member.

-This exception is a limited one arising from the position of the lawyer, the confinement of the lawyer's professional services to activities internal to the employer, and the absence of conduct creating a reasonable expectation that the employer is receiving the services of an authorized member of the D.C.
-Bar.
+Rule 49(c)(6) provides a limited exception arising from the position of the employee, the confinement of the employees's professional services to activities internal to the employer, and the absence of conduct creating a reasonable expectation that the employer is receiving the services of a D.C.
+Bar Member.